NehaZ2023/NehaZ2023/README.md

 ## About Me

 Hey there!
 I'm NehaZ2023, and I have a passion for data analysis, machine learning, and data visualization.
 I'm constantly seeking to apply these skills to solve real-world problems.
-This repository is a collection of my projects and explorations in the fields of SQL, Excel, PowerBI, Python, Tableau, Machine Learning, Artificial Intelligence, and Deep Learning.
+This repository is a collection of my projects and explorations in the fields of SQL, Python, Tableau, R, Excel, PowerBI, Machine Learning, Artificial Intelligence, and Deep Learning.

 ## Repository Contents